-Get to Know Haberdash Couture Co
+Get to Know Soul Stitch Studio

-We are based in beautiful Vancouver, British Columbia.
+I am based in beautiful Vancouver, British Columbia.

-1. We believe that art can bring people together.
+2. I believe that art can bring people together.
 Art is a universal language.

-4. We believe art should be a soul satisfying journey.
+5. I believe art should be a soul satisfying journey.
 So we let go of all preconceptions and just...create.

 Aruna is passionate about using art, in a multitude of forms, as a vehicle to help uplift humanity & create positive change.
 Art & craft are extremely powerful visual markers of humanity at any given time.
 For this reason, she believes that it is imperative that traditional world crafts be documented, preserved & passed onto the next generation.
 World culture fascinates Aruna--traditional garb, traditional practices & especially traditional textiles.

 Aruna holds a Bachelor's Degree in Commerce from the University of British Columbia & a Diploma in Fashion Design from the Blanche MacDonald Institute.
-During her studies, she had the rare opportunity to work with Canada's leading textile artist, Joanna Staniszkis--an experience that impacted her life forever.
+During her studies, she had the rare opportunity to work with one of Canada's leading textile artist, Joanna Staniszkis--an experience that impacted her life forever.

 Aruna went on to have her own art work displayed in galleries throughout Vancouver, Canada.
 From there, she wrote for newspapers, magazines, appeared on television several times and conducted workshops both locally and internationally.